fitness-finder/fitness-finder.github.io/index.md

 ### Landing page

-The first thing users see when using the URl for the site.
+The first thing users see when using the URL for the site.

 ![](images/landingpage3.png)